vvaezian/Data-Science-Fundamentals/pySpark.md

 spark = SparkSession.builder.appName("PythonPi").getOrCreate()  # create a SparkSession
 print(spark.catalog.listTables())  # list all the data inside the cluster.

-query = "SELECT * FROM myTable limit 10"
+query = "SELECT * FROM myTable limit 100"
 res = spark.sql(query)
 res.show()

+# When the heavy-lifting is done with Spark we can transform the DataFrame to a Pandas DataFrame to explore the data easier.
+res.toPandas()
+res.head()
 ```